niravlimbani24/Business-Insights-360/README.md

 🔹 𝗘𝘅𝗲𝗰𝘂𝘁𝗶𝘃𝗲 𝗩𝗶𝗲𝘄 :
 View high-level insights with KPI cards and revenue breakdowns.

+**Data Sources**
+The dashboard integrates data from multiple sources, ensuring a comprehensive view of AtliQ Hardware’s performance:

+- Excel/CSV Files: Data related to targets, market share, and other key metrics are gathered from Excel and CSV files.
+- MySQL Database: Crucial business dimensions and facts across departments are sourced from a MySQL database.

+**Skills Learned**
+Working on this project has helped me develop and refine a wide range of skills:
+- Power BI Data Modeling
+- Advanced DAX Calculations
+- Compelling Data Visualizations
+- Data Interpretation & Analysis
+- Dashboard Design Principles
+- User-Centric Design Thinking
+- Effective Stakeholder Communication
+- Optimization Using DAX Studio
+- Data Integration from Excel, CSV, and MySQL

 📌 Project Outcome:
 Empowered business users to analyze trends, reduce reporting time, and increase transparency across teams.